GSAPP-CDP/archive/projects/2024/computational-co-design.md

 the display to only show text when it is prompted by the user with the ‘t’ key.

-Second prototype:
+Once this worked well, I then switched to the same big red button idea as used for the bill counter, because that had worked well for Luke for the bill counter.
+Luke and I iterated on the speed and voice of the speech to find one that was comprehensible to him that he liked.

+**Second Version:**

+Since John liked the app version of the money counter I had made for luke, I asked if he might like an iphone version of the reading assistant as well.
+He agreed.
 After successfully implementing the system in Python, I was able to develop a version running on the iphone, using SWIFT essentially mirroring the flow used in the python program.
 Rather than using the ‘t’ key to grab the image for translation, in the iphone application,